How to play with your kids so it doesn’t feel like work!

 • Find your Work Energy

-• Make a list of activities that you really enjoy
+• Make a list of activities that you enjoy

 • Make a list of activities that your child finds enjoyable